arassec/igor/module-file/src/main/resources/doc/sftp-file-connector.md

-# SFTP Service
+# SFTP Connector
-A service that connects to an SFTP server.
+A file-connector that connects to an SFTP server.

 # Parameters
-The service can be configured by the following parameters:
+The connector can be configured by the following parameters:

 Parameter | Description
 ---|:---|